Challenges of a Multi-Site WAN Deployment

 Supporting consistent service standards across all locations while successfully consolidating operations can, therefore, be challenging to an enterprise.
 Fortunately, there are technologies that can assist businesses in this endeavor.

-Virtual Private Networks – One common approach to creating a centralized networking architecture is through VPNs, which offer a private connection between sites over a public internet line.
+Virtual Private Networks – One common approach to creating a centralized networking architecture is through VPNs.
+These offer a private connection between sites over a public internet line.
 This is a cost-effective solution to securely transmit data.
 VPNs also offer security in the form of virtual tunnels, which encrypt data traffic upon entry and then decrypt on exit.

-Software-Defined Networking - SDN allows for remote configuration of the network, so that network engineers stationed at headquarters can repair and troubleshoot network problems at the branch location.
-It separates data and control planes, enabling greater efficiency for management and allowing for policies to be established across the network.
+Software-Defined Networking – SDN allows for remote configuration of the network, so that network engineers stationed at headquarters can repair and troubleshoot network problems at the branch location.
+It separates data and control planes, to enable greater efficiency for management and to ease establishing policies across the network.

-SD-WAN - Multi-site WAN management is significantly improved with SD-WAN.
+SD-WAN – SD-WAN significantly improves multi-site WAN management.
 It further optimizes networking, connecting locations over a wide geographical area, and supporting high-bandwidth cloud applications.

 Best Practices for Multi-Site WAN Deployment